 One downside to switching from Realtek to Nvidia HD Audio is that it requires some technical knowledge and experience.
-You may need to tweak some settings or update drivers before you can fully utilize the software’s capabilities.
+You may need to tweak some settings or update drivers before fully utilising the software’s capabilities.

 Another potential disadvantage is that not all PCs are compatible with Nvidia graphics cards, which may limit accessibility for some users.